 Advanced Google Shopping Add On Results

 Full disclosure, I’m not even a month into the advanced Google Shopping add on.
 I started with a similar theory, setting my daily spend to $2 a day.
 I was getting nowhere near my daily spend.
-Upon further investigation and consoling with fellow colleagues at BlackTruck, it was discovered that since these are distributed in the Google Network, I needed to now think about this as a traditional PPC or shopping campaign.
+Upon further investigation and consulting with colleagues at BlackTruck, it was discovered that since these are distributed in the Google Network, I needed to now think about this as a traditional PPC or shopping campaign.

-Recently I have increased my maximum daily spend to $10/day.
+Recently, I have increased my maximum daily spend to $10/day.
 Since I activated the change a month ago and increased the bid spend strategy, I have started to see exponential growth.

 I’m trying to spend money, and I can’t.
 My highest daily spend was $2.10 in the middle of the second month of testing.
 However, I’ve almost doubled my investment already.
 Again, all I had to do was activate it.
-What I have deduced from this is that while the Advanced Google Shopping ads are a nice edition to the Etsy paid listings, you’re also getting distributed amongst a large number of products in traditional Google Shopping campaigns.
+What I have deduced from this is that while the Advanced Google Shopping ads are a nice addition to the Etsy paid listings, you’re also getting distributed amongst a large number of products in traditional Google Shopping campaigns.
 To that end, I can see where Google is providing their native Shopping campaigns with preference over those being fed in via Etsy.

 While there are plenty of free tools out there to help you with your keyword research and SEO on Etsy, some are better than others.
 Would it be weird if I told you to Google it?